 The U.K. Co-operative Group

-Formerly Co-operative Wholesale Society/ Retail Society
+Formerly Co-operative Wholesale Society and Co-operative Retail Services.

 The Co-operative Movement's alternative to the Scouts

 University of Wisconsin Center for Cooperatives

 Links to a wide range of co-operatives in the U.S.A.

 Works with international partner organisations to empower women workers to fight to claim their rights as workers